Higher-derivative scalar-vector-tensor theories: black holes, Galileons, singularity cloaking and holography: Discussion and Conclusions

 In section \ref{Section:HoloEGBD}, we have restricted our study to the case with flat boundary.
 The case with curved boundary is somewhat more involved: the number of holographic counterterms grows with the dimension of spacetime, making the evaluation of the on-shell renormalised action computationally more complicated.
 Though this can (and has) been done in a number of cases, it deserves a closer study, as some issues arise, specific to Gauss-Bonnet theories.
 The presence of a geometrical horizon in the background of the Gauss-Bonnet black holes with a Gauss-Bonnet space horizon geometry makes it unclear which background should be used in thermodynamic studies: the $\mf=\qf=0$ spacetime, which has non-zero temperature and thus induces a conical singularity in the Euclidean action, or the extremal black hole $\mf_e\neq0$ with zero temperature?
 A similar issue for hyperbolic Einstein black holes was resolved using the holographically renormalised action (see for instance \cite{Emparan:1999pm}), and it would be interesting to carry out the same analysis in our case.
 Moreover, this might also shed some light on the negative entropy problem, \cite{Clunan:2004tb}.

 From the point of view of gauge-gravity duality, Einstein Maxwell Dilaton theories have proven to be interesting bottom-up setups either in the modeling of Condensed Matter systems or of QCD-like gauge theories, \cite{hQCD}.
 In this context, Gauss-Bonnet corrections allow to depart from strong coupling, and getting an analytic handle on these is of great importance.
 In holographic studies of Condensed Matter Systems, a recurring question is whether the AdS$_2\times\mathbf R^2$ near-extremal geometry of the Reissner-Nordstr\"om black hole is the true ground state of the theory or not.
 The fact that it has finite entropy at extremality argues against this.
 This issue can be resolved in the generic Einstein Maxwell Dilaton setup, \cite{Charmousis:2010zz,kachru,EMDHolo}.
 Then, the low energy fixed point displays hyperscaling violation, \cite{Gouteraux:2011ce,Huijse:2011efDong:2012se}.
-Both reductions of section \ref{Section:CurvedDiagKKRed} and \ref{Section:S1NonDiagKKRed} preserve the scaling symmetries of the Einstein fixed point: the first one remains AdS$_2\times\mathbf R^2$, while the second displays hyperscaling violation $(\theta=1,z=3)$ as well as logarithmic violation of the area law for the entanglement entropy - signalling the presence of a hidden Fermi surface in the dual system, \cite{Ogawa:2011bz,Huijse:2011efDong:2012se}.
+Both reductions of section \ref{Section:CurvedDiagKKRed} and \ref{Section:S1NonDiagKKRed} preserve the scaling symmetries of the Einstein fixed point.
 As in the Einstein case, it is expected that a much broader range of low energy scalings is possible once other higher-dimensional cases are considered.
 More generically, one needs to decide on the set of higher-derivative operators to include for the scalar and the gauge field, as these will drive the dynamics to different fixed points, as examplified above.
 It would be very interesting to study to what extent the generic hyperscaling symmetries of the low energy fixed points of the Einstein Maxwell Dilaton setup survive the inclusion of higher-derivative operators.

 \acknowledgments